nohupped/ADtoLDAP/README.md

 ##### The permission of /etc/ldapsync.ini

 The program checks if the file permissions for /etc/ldapsync.ini are too broad.
 If it is not 600, the program will report that, and will not start.
 This is checked to prevent a non-privileged read of the username and password used to bind to both the servers, which are stored in this configuration file.
+This can be over-ridden by running the program with the flag `--safe=false`.

 ##### Sample /etc/ldapsync.ini file for syncing from Active directory to an openldap server):
 ```